 JOBS AND THE ECONOMY

 In 2011 Republicans inherited a state government in financial ruin.
-The budget deficit was among the highest in the nation, the government was $5 billion in debt and Medicaid overruns totaled over $700 million.
+The budget deficit was among the highest in the nation, state government was $5 billion in debt and Medicaid overruns totaled over $700 million.
 The only answer offered by the Democrats was to raise more taxes.
 We decided to tighten the reigns on state spending, payoff the state’s debts, introduce reforms and focus on our highest priorities.
-We have balanced the State’s Budget, paid off the unemployment insurance debt and now have a $2 billion surplus.
-We ended this past fiscal year with $319 million surplus in Medicaid and a revenue surplus of $425 million.
+We have balanced the State’s Budget, paid off the unemployment insurance debt and now have a $2 billon “Rainy Day” Savings Fund.
 While achieving these goals we were still able to cut burdensome tax rates and provide the largest teacher pay raise in the Nation.

-We have taken the first major steps to modernize our tax code by lowering and flattening the tax rate, and removing many of the of special interest provisions.
+We have modernized our tax code by lowering and flattening the tax rate, and removing many of the of special interest provisions.
 To grow our economy we need a tax system that is simpler, fairer and much easier for businesses and citizens to interpret.
 I oppose expanding service taxes.
-We need to keep our taxes low to help small businesses grow and allow families to keep more of their hard earned tax dollars.
+We need to keep our taxes low to help small businesses grow and allow families to keep more of their hard-earned tax dollars.